Otter-Bots/stats/README.md

 # Stats
-The public stats platform/API for public use.
+A statistics API for public use.